 For a system to run smoothly, the registry should be constantly monitored and made free from invalid entries that clutter.
 This helps maintain consistency in system speed and performance.
 Hence, Registry cleaning is regularly recommended.

 Scheduler helps to schedule automatic Registry scans.
 This important task will be done on the predefined day, date, and time without bothering to remember.
-This is a helpful mechanism as we might skip to do this quite often.
+This is a helpful mechanism as we might skip doing this quite often.

 You may set the time of the scan by using the various options given.